datakind/data-recipes-ai/README.md

 6. Go to playground and start a new session, select the 'Recipes data Analysis' workflow
 7. Ask 'What is the total population of Mali?'

+# Evaluation with Prompt Flow

+1. Install the DevContainers VSCode extension
+2. Build data recipes using the `docker compose` command mentioned above
+3. Open the command palette in VSCode (CMD + Shift + P on Mac; CTRL + Shift + P on Windows) and select

+   `Dev Containers: Attach to remote container`.

+   Select the promptflow container.
+This opens a new VSCode window - use it for the next steps.
+4. Open folder `/app`
+5. Click on `flow.dag.yaml`
+6. Top left of main pane, click on 'Visual editor'

 # Deployment

 We will add more details here soon, for now, here are some notes on Azure ...